mui/material-ui/docs/data/system/experimental-api/css-theme-variables/css-theme-variables.md

 - `defaultMode?`: Design system default mode (`light` by default)
 - `disableTransitionOnChange?`: Disable CSS transitions when switching between modes or color schemes (`false` by default)
 - `themeId?`: The design system's unique id for getting the corresponded theme when there are multiple design systems.
 - `theme`: Design system default theme.
-It's structure, besides the minimium requirements by `createCssVarsProvider`, is upto the design system to implement.
+It's structure, besides the minimum requirements by `createCssVarsProvider`, is upto the design system to implement.
 - `resolveTheme(theme: Theme) => Theme`: A function to be called after the CSS variables are attached.
 The result of this function will be the final theme pass to `ThemeProvider`.

 `createCssVarsProvider` returns 3 items.